-Many dogs are pre-disposed to developing dermatitis simply based on their breed so it may be impossible to completely prevent it depending on whether its parents had a problem.
-In a study with Labrador and golden retrievers, 65% of the puppies were born with dermatitis if both parents also had atopic dermatitis and 21-57% were born with it if only one parent had it.
-Because of this information, dogs with atopic dermatitis should not be bred.
+Many dogs are predisposed to developing dermatitis based on their breed, so it isn't always preventable.
+In a study with Labradors and Golden Retrievers, 65% of the puppies were born with dermatitis if both parents also had atopic dermatitis, and 21-57% were born with it if only one parent had it.
+Dogs with atopic dermatitis should not be bred.

-If your dog has allergies, avoiding allergens will help decrease the prevalence and severity of atopic or atopic-like dermatitis.
-Regular bathing and foot baths can be helpful if the problems are environmental and various supplements containing Omega-3 fatty acids, beta-glucan, hardy kiwi, ceramides, palmitoylethanolamide (PEA), and other ingredients to support the skin health can be beneficial.
-Finaly, regular use of flea preventatives will help prevent flea allergy dermatitis.
+If your dog has allergies, avoiding allergens will help decrease the prevalence and severity of dermatitis.
+Supplements containing omega-3 fatty acids, beta-glucan, hardy kiwi, ceramides, palmitoylethanolamide (PEA), and other ingredients to support skin health can benefit your dog.
+Regular bathing and foot baths can be helpful if the causes of the dermatitis are environmental.
+Finally, regular use of flea preventatives will help prevent flea allergy dermatitis.

-When it comes to atopic dermatitis, some breeds are known to be more likely to develop it than others.
-Females may also be at a slightly higher risk than males but in general, any dog can develop the atopic variation as well as other types of dermatitis.
+Some breeds are more likely to develop dermatitis than others.
+Female dogs may also be at a slightly higher risk than males, but any dog can develop an atopic variation and other dermatitis types.

 - Labrador Retrievers